IMPACTASSETS 50™

 Investments systematically target companies where social and/or environmental impact is integral to the product/service being created:

-GP employs an iterative approach to impact management that informs both investment strategy and decision making for its funds.
-Our impact management begins with research that synthesizes information gathered from field experience and the existing body of evidence.
+GP employs an iterative approach to impact management that informs investment strategy and decision making.
+Our impact management begins with research that synthesizes information gathered from practitioner experience and the existing body of evidence.
 If we identify capacity to reach and positively impact those living in poverty in a market-sustained way, the research culminates in the definition of an investment initiative.
-That definition then functions as a sub-investment thesis, defining who is served, what is delivered, and why it is impactful.
-The next step is identifying and making fund investments in partners that show strong capacity to execute on that thesis.
-For this reason, we conduct upfront, initiative-specific impact screening that goes beyond responsible lending considerations (such as strong environmental, social, and governance practices) to evaluate outreach as well as the design and delivery of products and services aligned with the applicable initiative.
+That definition then functions as an investment thesis within a given sector (e.g., Women-Centered Finance with Health), defining who is served, what is delivered, and why it is impactful.
+The next step is identifying and investing in social enterprise partners that show strong capacity to execute on that thesis.
+We conduct upfront, initiative-specific impact screening that goes beyond responsible lending considerations (such as strong client protection practices) to evaluate outreach to people in poverty, as well as the design and delivery of aligned products and services.

 Investments systematically include social and environmental sustainability practices in the due diligence process:

-Global Partnerships’ screening and due diligence process includes a “responsible lending” review; compliance with this review is necessary but not sufficient to enter the portfolio.
-The responsible lending screen includes a review of key ESG questions/risks by sector.
-For example, in microfinance we underwrite for client protection policies while in agriculture and energy we look to industry certifications (such as Lighting Global for solar, the Clean Cooking Alliance for cookstoves, and Fair Trade/Organic for agriculture).
-When organizations are not certified, they are flagged for review and additional screening.
+Global Partnerships’ screening and due diligence process includes a “responsible lending” review; successfully passing this screening is necessary but not sufficient to enter the portfolio.
+The responsible lending screen includes assessment of practices related to IFC Performance Standards 1 and 2, and a review of key social and environmental questions/risks by sector.
+For example, in microfinance we underwrite for client protection practices and in agriculture we emphasize responsible environmental practices.
+Review of partner enterprises’ relevant industry certifications (when available) such as Fair Trade/Organic for agriculture and Lighting Global Quality Standards for solar energy products, provide additional visibility into their social and environmental sustainability practices.

 Impact Tracking and Monitoring